DanDucVira/Bookmarker/README.md

 # Bookmarker
- a bookmarker to save your favorite websites.
+ A bookmarker to save your favorite websites.

 Version 1.5 14-08-2018